 The society was developed as a non-profit educational institution devoted to the teaching of microscopy and as a meeting place where members could share their experiences and techniques.

 The society consists of active microscopists who use the microscope in their employment, and amateurs who work with the microscope for their own diversion and pleasure.
-The members' interests cover biology and medical studies, mineralogy, diatoms, chemical microscopy, forensic science, and other areas.
+The members' interests cover biology, mycology, medical studies, mineralogy, diatoms, chemical microscopy, forensic science, and other areas.
 We are always interested in expanding our membership to establish a broader base of communications amongst the scientific and educational community.
 Our objective is to become a focal point for microscopists throughout the Bay Area.

 To stay up-to-date on the latest San Francisco Microscopical Society (SFMS) happenings, subscribe to our quarterly newsletter: